faizallmaullana/lsp-kasir--fe/src/api-spec/transactions_api.md

 ```

 ## Notes & Constraints
-- `total_price` is computed by the server as Σ(quantity × current item price).
+- `total_price` is computed by the server as Σ(quantity × current item price) at the time of purchase, and each pivot row stores the unit price used.
 - `quantity` must be >= 1; if omitted or <= 0, it defaults to 1.
 - Soft delete is used; records are not physically removed.
-- Pagination limit is capped at 100.
+- Pagination defaults to 10 items per page and is capped at 100 per request.
 - Create/Update/Delete require a valid JWT in the `Authorization` header.
+- The `id_user` of a transaction is taken from the JWT claims (`sub`).

 ## Examples